-The cyber threat landscape evolves every day following the most basic to more advanced cyber attacks that make daily headlines.
+The cyber threat landscape evolves every day from the most basic to more advanced cyber attacks that make daily headlines.
 It is due to data breaches, causing reputational, financial losses and regulatory penalties.
-Our aim with this article is to update the reader on various types and categories of cyber attacks that help them make informed decisions about their business to identify what is important and how it should be protected.
+This article aims to update the reader on various cyber attack vectors and different types of cyber attacks that help them make informed decisions about their business to identify what is important and how it should be protected.

 What is a cyber attack?

-A cyber attack is a situation created by cyber criminals targeting an organisations computing systems or devices or an entire network.
+A cyber attack is a situation created by cybercriminals targeting an organisations computing systems or devices or an entire network.
 It includes remotely compromising systems, including underlying data that could be used as a launchpad for further attacks.
-Attack vectors vary based on the types of attacks launched to compromise an organisations’ digital assets.
+Attack vectors vary based on the different types of attacks launched to compromise an organisations’ digital assets.

-What are the most common types of cyber security attacks?
+What are the most common types of cyber attacks?

-With the digital transformation, data breaches have been increased, but the root cause of all security breaches remains the same as the basic types of cyber security attacks.
-Often, there are active vulnerable entry points that become the cause of the cyber violations and sometimes the lack of security awareness that serves security attacks.
+With the digital transformation, data breaches have been increased, but the root cause of all security breaches remains the same as the cyber attack types.
+Often, active vulnerable entry points become the cause of the cyber violations and sometimes the lack of security awareness that serves security attacks.

 Cybercriminals use various methods to launch attacks in which malware, web attacks, social engineering, Man in the middle (MITM), Denial of Service (DoS) are the most common types.

-Among the most common type of cyber attack, a malware attack is when malicious content disguised as legit software or application that gains unauthorised access to the victim’s system.
+Among the most common types of cyberattacks, a malware attack is when malicious content disguised as legit software or application gains unauthorised access to the victim’s system.
 This system could be a computer, device, network, and attack to steal valuable information, financial data, etc. Depending on the type of malware attack, attackers can control the malicious code remotely to stay stealthy for long periods or complete the task and delete tracks (such as log deletion, change timestamps, or revert changes).
 The malware task could be modifying a program, recording keystrokes, stealing stored information and exfiltrating data to attacker-controlled systems on the internet.
 Such attacks are often named as Advanced Persistent Threats also where a persistent payload is installed to ensure constant stealth connectivity with attackers.

-Following are the various malware attack methods that help attackers install the software and gain a foothold to their desirable target machine.
+The various malware attack methods help attackers install the software and gain a foothold to their desirable target machine.

-Ransomware is the most used type of malware attack worldwide and spread via infected files, websites, attachments, links, or USB sticks.
+Ransomware is the most used malware attack worldwide and spread via infected files, websites, attachments, links, or USB sticks.
 Ransomware restricts access and encrypts the data to hold people to ransom.

 In a ransomware attack, the malware executes by encrypting or locking the files to avoid the user from accessing them.
 This data is decrypted after the ransom is paid as the attacker returns the decryption key or remotely enables the decryption.
 However, paying the ransom is never guaranteed, and it is discouraged from doing so.